Flemming Christensen

-Flemming Christensen (born 10 April 1958) is a Danish former football (soccer) player and manager.
+Flemming Christensen (born 10 April 1958) is a Danish former professional football player and manager.

 Career

 In his active career, Christensen played for Danish clubs AB and Lyngby BK, as well as French club AS Saint-Etienne and FC Aarau from Switzerland.
 He debuted for the Danish national team in 1982, and he played a total of 11 national team matches and scored 2 goals.
 He was selected to represent Denmark at the 1986 World Cup, but did not play any matches.

 After ending his active career, he became a football manager, and among other teams managed Slagelse B&I, Næstved BK, AB, and ÍF Fuglafjørður.